IPhone 4: Prototypes

 Before the official unveiling of the iPhone 4 on June 7, 2010, two prototypes were brought to the attention of the media, breaching Apple's normally secretive development process.
 Many of the speculations regarding technical specifications proved accurate.

 Engadget leak

 On January 27, 2010, gadget website Engadget received leaked images of the unreleased first-generation iPad.
 Unbeknownst to the editors and readers, these images contained two unreleased iPhone 4 models.
-It wasn't until the subsequent Gizmodo release that they were aware of the complete contents of the images.
+It was not until the subsequent Gizmodo release that they were aware of the complete contents of the images.

 Gizmodo leak

 On April 19, 2010, gadget website Gizmodo reported that they had purchased an iPhone prototype for $5000, and furthermore, had conducted a product teardown of the device.
 The prototype was reported to have been lost by an Apple employee, Gray Powell, in Redwood City, California.
 Shortly after Gizmodo published detailed information about the prototype, Apple's legal associates formally requested for the phone to be returned to Apple, and Gizmodo responded with the intent to cooperate.

 On April 23, officers from the Rapid Enforcement Allied Computer Team (REACT) task force of the California HTTAP Program raided the home of Jason Chen, the Gizmodo editor responsible for reviewing the prototype, seizing all of his computers and hard drives.
 The Electronic Frontier Foundation criticized the raid as violating journalist source protection laws that forbid the seizure of journalist computers, as well as the suspicion that Apple had used its influence as a member of the steering committee, which is charged with direction and oversight of the California REACT task force to push police into action in a way that would not normally be conducted for this type of incident.
 Apple had already received the iPhone prototype before the raid when it was returned by Gizmodo.
 The District Attorney stated that the investigation was suspended, and discontinued searching through the Gizmodo editor's belongings as they determine whether the shield laws are applicable, and cautioned that no charges have been issued at this point.